GeekFreak01/Keyboard/README.md

 cd golang && go build
 ```

+Fyne relies on the `go-gl` OpenGL bindings which use CGO.
+Building the Go
+version therefore requires a working C compiler, such as GCC on Linux or
+MinGW-w64 on Windows.
+Make sure `CGO_ENABLED=1` is set when running `go build`
+or `go run`.

 ## Hotkeys

 The interface now shows fifteen keys in a 5×3 grid with three encoder controls positioned on a row above the keys.